 Finally, there is one last means to attain monumentality without having recourse either to gigantic scale, axial rhetoric, or external decorative richness, and which is quite frequent in the grand tradition of Arab architecture.
 It is obtained by way of a juxtaposed richness of simple spaces, the multiplicity and the diversity of sequences, of discoveries, by the grandeur and geometric perfection of various volumes, the careful balance of materials for decoration and of colour.
 The antirhetorical character of the project by Mr. Badran, above all by Mr. Alousi, belong to this category.

-2) The second problem raised by the construction of the State Mosque is that of either staving within the bounds of a typology which has been the same for centuries, or of possibly going beyond that typology.
+2) The second problem raised by the construction of the State Mosque is that of either staying within the bounds of a typology which has been the same for centuries, or of possibly going beyond that typology.
 The typology for the mosque was established very early in the history of Islam.
-The conditions for individual and collective praver, having been rigorously formulated by sacred texts, were probably determinant in creating a certain number of essential characteristics of a primitive type of mosque: the call to prayer, the purification rituals, the definition of the sacred enclosure, the orientation towards the Ka'ba. the egalitarian alignment of all the faithful parallel to the dered the archetype for this kind of strategy; and, the isolation introduced by the Abbasid Califs around the State Mosque reinforced its monumentality, but we should not be misled about the significance of this isolation.
-It is not a separation of the Mosque from the city itself: on the contrary, it signifies the equidistant positioning of the faithful around their most important symbol.

-The site selected for this competition is vast, isolated, but separated from the city.
-Without wishing to place the State Mosque at the heart of Baghdad, it might inadequate for revealing not only certain necessary spaces, their form and their sequence (like the court. for example), but also the presence of certain symbolic elements like the cupola, the niche, or the arch.
+The conditions for individual and collective prayer, having been rigorously formulated by sacred texts, were probably determinant in creating a certain number of essential characteristics of a primitive type of mosque: the call to prayer, the purification rituals, the definition of the sacred enclosure, the orientation towards the Ka'ba, the egalitarian alignment of all the faithful parallel to the qibla and behind the Imam are so many elements containing the necessary geometric attributes for explaining the plan of the first mosques.
+But, they are inadequate for revealing not only certain necessary spaces, their form and their sequence (like the court, for example), but also the presence of certain symbolic elements like the cupola, the niche, or the arch.
 It is therefore around these spaces and these architectural elements that variations on the primitive type were developed, that can be observed in diverse Islamic cultures throughout history.
 Nevertheless, one might ask if it is possible to go even further, to do as modern architecture has so often done and force oneself to go beyond the traditional type, in order to invent another.
-Certainly not, because the essential function of a religious edifice is permanence, it cannot be "modernised" since π is outside of time and of history.
+Certainly not, because the essential function of a religious edifice is permanence, it cannot be 'modernised" since # is outside of time and of history.
 The mosque typology is much more than a spatial disposition because certain symbolic qualities of its spaces are implied by the very practices of the faithful.